Azure/Azure-Orbital-Analytics-Samples/deploy/gallery/instructions.md

     ![](./images/7.png)

-4. When all the required fields are provided as shown on the right side of the below image, go-ahead and publish.
+4. When all the required fields are provided as shown on the right side of the image below, go ahead and publish.

     ![](./images/8.png)

 5. When published successfully, you are just one step away from running the pipeline.
-Enable the Integration Runtime by moving the `Data flow debug` toggle button.
+Enable the Integration Runtime by moving the **Data flow debug** toggle button.
 While this is warming up, enter the value for the parameters.

    ![](./images/9.png)